pseusys/SilentiumMorseMessenger/README.md

    Gradle 'wrapper' task is configured to install correct version if wrapper jar is present

 + Google Services configuration JSON
   File is required for app to build, must be located at `./app/google-services.json`

+NB!
+If launched on emulator, application requires image with bundled Google Play Services.

 ### Instrumental Testing
 Additional file that has to be present for instrumental testing `./test.properties`